Siddhant-Ray/Cross-Traffic-Flow-Maximization-in-L2L3-Networks/README.md

 **How can I configure feature X from the lecture in FRRouting?**

 FRRouting does not support everything you have seen during the lecture, or some features that you have seen in configuration examples for real routers.
 Check the [FRRouting Documentation](http://docs.frrouting.org/en/latest/index.html) to see which features are available.
-To safe yourselves some time searching, we collect known limitations below:
+To save yourselves some time searching, we collect known limitations below:
-OSPF does not support LFAs (loop-free alternates).
+- OSPF does not support LFAs (loop-free alternates).